 You may adapt this method to make other foil relief projects with other designs.

-The creativity is endless with this foil relief method, simply adapt the method to do other design.
+The creativity is endless with this foil relief method, simply adapt the method to do other designs.
 Get the detailed step by step instructions and pictures on how to make this foil relief Christmas tree below.

 Enjoy making them!